‘Destiny 2’ Faction Rallies Overhaul Explained: How To Earn Faction Tokens Quickly

 Faction Rallies Rewards

 While Warlock’s are perhaps the best at farming Faction Tokens, Destiny 2 has updated the Faction Rallies rewards to encourage players to complete tasks that are largely unique to each class.
-For example, Dead Orbit will send Titans, Warlocks, and Hunters to different Lost Sectors to receive the Class Armor Ornament at rank 5.
+For example, Dead Orbit will send Titans, Warlocks, and Hunters to different Lost Sectors to receive the Class Armor Ornament at Rank 5.

 Every Destiny 2 player’s main goal will be to reach Rank 50 with the pledged Faction.
 This will reward players with the following Exotic Armor Ornament and Exotic Weapon Catalyst based on the Faction.